 Too many applicants waste valuable time speculating what admissions officers want to hear and crafting a narrative to fit the ‘perfect profile.’
 The reality is that there’s no ‘one profile’ that’s more admissible than any other.
 Introspection will inspire greater self-awareness, which, in turn, will help you to come across as mature and sincere in your application.

-It’s no secret that your social media posts are fair game to the MBA admissions committee.
-The latest survey data from Kapan Test Prep in 2018 revealed that more than 40% of MBA admissions officers visit candidates’ social media profiles to aid their decision-making (up from 22% in 2011).
-And, of those that screen applicants’ social media, 46% reported finding something that hurt a candidate’s chances of getting in; 36% found something that helped.
+It’s no secret that your social media posts are fair game to the MBA admissions committee, which Fortuna’s Sharon Joyce reinforces in her recent article, How to Optimize LinkedIn: 10 Tips for MBA Applicants.
+The latest survey data from Kapan Test Prep in 2021 revealed that more two-thirds of MBA admissions officers visit an applicant’s social media profiles to aid their decision-making.
+And, of those that screen applicants’ social media, 58% say that what they found had a negative impact, up significantly from 32 percent in 2019 (42% found something that had a positive impact).

 Know that a quick skim can impart incoherence, or, alternatively, a compelling personal brand.
 Again, the MBA admissions will be screening for consistency across your personal and professional identities.
 Do you seem like the person you represented on paper?
 How does your LinkedIn profile reflect your personal brand, and is it consistent with the information and achievements you’ve represented across your application?
 If you’re invited to join this MBA community, will you represent the school well?
 In coaching Fortuna Admissions clients, my colleagues and I integrate a thorough social media audit in the early stages of the application strategy.